thoughtbot/maybe_haskell/book/haskell-basics/maybe.md

 name this time.
 This type is only concerned with representing a value (of any type) which is either *present* or *not*.

-We can use this in functions which would otherwise be *partial*, meaning they can't produce a value for all possible inputs:
+We can use this to take functions which would otherwise be *partial* and make them *total*:

 ```haskell
 -- | Find the first element from the list for which the predicate function